Andenga/Andenga/README.md

-- 👋 Hi, I’m Andenga Lydia
+- 👋 Hi, I’m Andenga Lydia.
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Engineering.

 <!---
 Andenga/Andenga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.